800-450-6118

 3. They're cheap

-Most carpal tunnel gloves cost under $25.
+Gloves that are advertised as "carpal tunnel gloves" usually cost $25 to $40.
 But considering the fact that they're merely ordinary hand gloves, the cost is actually high.
-Also, paying top dollar for a "therapy product" adds to its credibility, which helps feed the placebo effect.
-And most companies will do or say anything (including lying about a product's effectiveness) to grab a piece of the $60 billion pain market.
+The higher price tag is justified because it's marketed as a "therapy product".
+Adding this false credibility helps feed the placebo effect.
+Sadly, most companies will say anything (including lying about a product's effectiveness) to grab a piece of the $60 billion pain market.

-Not really.
-Keeping your hand warm helps your body heal the damaged median nerve (which causes carpal tunnel syndrome).
-But aside from providing some warmth, there is NO other benefit to wearing a carpal tunnel glove.
+Gloves keep you hand warm.
+This helps your body heal the damaged median nerve (which causes carpal tunnel syndrome).
+But aside from providing warmth, there is NO other benefit to wearing a "carpal tunnel glove" versus an ordinary glove.

-Which carpal tunnel gloves help - if even a little
+Which gloves help - if even a little?

 Once again, gloves don't provide much therapy for carpal tunnel syndrome.
-The most powerful result of wearing a carpal tunnel glove is the placebo effect.
+The most powerful result of wearing gloves is the warmth they provide and the powerful placebo effect.

-But the small benefit of keeping your hand warm can be gained by wearing just about ANY hand glove, and not necessarily a "carpal tunnel glove".
+But the small benefit of keeping your hand warm and a placebo effect can be gained by wearing just about ANY hand glove, and not necessarily a "carpal tunnel glove".
 So why spend the extra money?

 Therefore, if you insist on wearing a glove for your carpal tunnel syndrome, buy an inexpensive thermal glove from your local clothing store or online.
 Remember, it doesn't matter if it's not a "carpal tunnel glove".